Loro Boriçi: International career

 Boriçi made his debut for the Albania national team in an August 1946 friendly match against Montenegro and earned a total of 24 caps, scoring 6 goals.
 His final international was a September 1957 friendly match against China.
 Boriçi captained Albania in winning the Balkan Cup in 1946.

 Managerial career

 Boriçi became then manager at KF Partizani, a team which he led to winning the 1962–63, the 1963–64, and the 1970–71 titles, in addition he led also the 1963–64, the 1965–66, the 1967–68, and the 1969–70 Albanian Cups.

 Aside Partizani, he managed the Albania national team in five separate stints.

 Personal life

 Boriçi never married, but it was believed that he had fathered a son with a married woman.
-KF Tirana fans during the derbies against FK Partizani Tirana, would usually sing the name of his natural son, in order to make him nervous, which usually succeeded.
+KF Tirana fans during the derbies against FK Partizani Tirana, would usually sing the name of his natural son, in order to make him angry, which usually succeeded.